Stannis Baratheon: Season 5

-Stannis begins plans to retake the North from Roose Bolton, hoping to recruit Mance's wildling army, if Mance will bend the knee to him.
+Stannis begins plans to retake the North from Roose Bolton, hoping to recruit Mance's wildling army if Mance will bend the knee to him.
 Mance refuses, and Stannis has him burnt at the stake.
 Stannis offers to legitimise Jon as a Stark to win the loyalty of the Northerners who refuse to recognise Stannis as their king, but Jon decides to remain loyal to his vows to the Night's Watch.
-Stannis marches on Winterfell, but his army is delayed by a large snowstorm.
-In the chaos Ramsay Bolton and his men infiltrate Stannis's camp, and destroy all supplies and horses.
+Stannis marches on Winterfell, but a large snowstorm delays his army.
+In the chaos, Ramsay Bolton and his men infiltrate Stannis's camp and destroy all supplies and horses.
 Melisandre persuades a reluctant Stannis to sacrifice Shireen to ensure victory.
 Although the snowstorm lifts, half of Stannis's army deserts him, Selyse commits suicide out of guilt, and Melisandre flees to Castle Black.
 Stannis decides to complete the march on foot.
 As his army arrives at Winterfell, it is swiftly defeated by a cavalry charge led by Ramsay Bolton.
 Stannis survives the battle, but is confronted by Brienne of Tarth, a former member of Renly's Kingsguard.
 Stannis confesses to killing Renly with blood magic, and Brienne executes him, telling Stannis she is killing him in the name of the 'rightful' King Renly.

 Critical reception

 The English actor Stephen Dillane has received positive reviews for his performance as Stannis Baratheon, especially in the fifth season.
-On her review for "Sons of the Harpy", Sarah Hughes of The Guardian wrote, "Stephen Dillane has always been wonderful at showing us the core of this rigid, complex man."
+In her review of "Sons of the Harpy", Sarah Hughes of The Guardian wrote, "Stephen Dillane has always been wonderful at showing us the core of this rigid, complex man."
 His performance on the same episode also received positive reviews from Vulture.
 Harri Sargeant of Hypable wrote, "Stephen Dillane has always been one of the classiest actors on the show, and his last moments as the King Who Almost Was saw as commanding a performance as ever."
 In her review for "Mother's Mercy", Meghan O'Keefe of Decider wrote, "Whether you like Stannis or not, you have to admit that Stephen Dillane delivered a monumental performance this season."
-Cindy Davis of Pajiba wrote "After Shireen's seemingly pointless death, it's a testament to Stephen Dillane's phenomenal skills that we could feel anything at all for a man who watched his daughter burned alive."
+Cindy Davis of Pajiba wrote: "After Shireen's seemingly pointless death, it's a testament to Stephen Dillane's phenomenal skills that we could feel anything at all for a man who watched his daughter burned alive."
 Nick Steinberg of Goliath wrote, "Credit has to go to Stephen Dillane for his performance, especially in these last few episodes where he's had to convey a form of grim tragedy that's effectively conveyed the character's downfall."
 For his part, Dillane expressed misgivings about his performance, telling The Times newspaper, "I didn't know what I was doing until we'd finished filming and it was too late.
 The damage had been done.
 I thought no one would believe in me and I was rather disheartened by the end.
 I felt I'd built the castle on non-existent foundations.”